cybergis/Gateway-Development-Training/README.md

 ## Grading

+Assume the testing environment provides `curl`.
+But you can't use `sudo`.

 - Branch exists and has good name.
 - Pull Request exists and the Travis CI build passes.
 The build tests:
     - `setup.sh` installs necessary dependencies at their latest compatible versions.